eBayClassifiedsGroup/PanteraS/README.md

 http://python1.service.consul
 http://python2.service.consul

-HAproxy gonna ballance services between ports which has been mapped and assigned by marathon.
+HAproxy gonna ballance services between ports, which has been mapped and assigned by marathon.

 For non human access, like services intercommunication, you can use direct access